Emilie Louise Flöge: Biography

-Flöge was the fourth child of the master turner and manufacturer of Meerschaum pipes Hermann Flöge (1837–1897).
+Flöge was the fourth child of the master turner and manufacturer of Meerschaum pipes, Hermann Flöge (1837–1897).
 Emilie had two sisters, Pauline and Helene, and a brother, Hermann.

 Her first job was as a seamstress, but she later became a couturière.
 In 1894, Pauline, her elder sister, opened a dressmaking school and Emilie worked there.
-In 1899 the two sisters won a dressmaking competition and were commissioned to make a batiste dress for an exhibition.
-The same year Flöge handmade the wedding dress for the mother of Gustav Klimt heiress Maria Altmann.
+In 1899, the two sisters won a dressmaking competition and were commissioned to make a batiste dress for an exhibition.
+The same year, Flöge handmade the wedding dress for the mother of Gustav Klimt's heiress Maria Altmann.

 In partnership with her sister Helene, after 1904 Flöge established herself as a successful businesswoman and the owner of the haute couture fashion salon Schwestern Flöge (Flöge Sisters) on a major Viennese thoroughfare, the Mariahilfer Strasse.
 In this salon, which had been designed in the Jugendstil by the architect Josef Hoffmann, she presented designer clothing in the style of the Wiener Werkstätte.
 Flöge designed bespoke garments, especially loose, patterned dresses in the reform style (a movement also called Victorian dress reform).
 This style was promoted by the feminist movement in Vienna and was characterized by high bodices, a loose silhouette, and billowing sleeves.
 It was thought that this type of dress was better for women's health and allowed for a greater range of movement.
 During her trips to London and Paris she familiarized herself with the latest fashion trends from Coco Chanel and other contemporaries, however, after the Anschluss with the German Third Reich in 1938, Flöge lost her most important customers and had to close her salon, which had become the leading fashion venue for Viennese society.
 After 1938, she worked from the top floor of her home at 39 Ungargasse.

 Emilie Flöge was a member of the Viennese bohemian and fin de siècle circles.
 She was the life companion of the painter Gustav Klimt.
 In 1891, Helene, one of Emilie's two older sisters, married Ernst Klimt, the brother of Gustav Klimt.
 When Ernst died in December 1892, Gustav was made Helene's guardian.
-At that time Emilie was eighteen years old and Gustav became a frequent guest at the home of her parents, spending the summers with the Flöge family at Lake Attersee.
+At that time, Emilie was eighteen years old, and Gustav became a frequent guest at the home of her parents, spending the summers with the Flöge family at Lake Attersee.
 Numerous photographs document Klimt with Emilie and her family.